 In March of 2018, Ariel Palitz was appointed as the first-ever Senior Executive Director of New York City's Office of Nightlife at the Mayor's Office of Media and Entertainment.

 As a complement to the newly formed Office of Nightlife, this all-volunteer, 14-member independent body, will advise the Mayor and the City Council on issues affecting the nightlife industry.
-The Nightlife Advisory Board is also charged with making independent recommendations to the Mayor and City Council on ways to improve regulations and policies that impact nightlife establishments.
-All appointed members will serve a term of two years.
+Read more about the Nightlife Advisory Board.